Lake Underwood: Racing history

 Lake Underwood began sports car racing in MGs initially, but soon was piloting a vehicle powered by a Porsche 356 engine loaned to him by the inventor, Ben Shereshaw, who owned a 1952 Porsche Supercar.
-Porsche factory disk brakes—not used on production vehicles at the time—were adapted for the vehicle by Dick DeBiasse, (the founder of AER Research in Madison, New Jersey) who was able to reduce the weight of the parts without altering their effectiveness—giving the vehicle a distinct competitive advantage.
+Porsche factory disk brakes—not used on production vehicles at the time—were adapted for the vehicle by Dick DeBiasse, (the founder of AER Research in Madison, New Jersey) who was able to reduce the weight of the parts without altering their effectiveness, giving the vehicle a distinct competitive advantage.

 Before long, managers at Porsche recognized that racing in American circuits could increase sales.
 They chose Underwood and his team to become the recipients of engineering tips from the factory as well as factory equipment.

 Underwood became a founding member of the Northern New Jersey Region chapter of the Porsche Club of America, serving as its second president.
 By nomination in 1957, he is among the few ever invited to join the Road Racing Drivers Club, serving as its president as well.
 He maintained friendships with others driving both motorcycles and Porsches, such as Mark Donohue, George Mennen, and Stirling Moss.

-He won two F-Production National Championships in 1956 and 1957 with one of the "bathtub" Porsches.
+Underwood won two F-Production National Championships in 1956 and 1957 with one of the "bathtub" Porsches.
 Driving a Lister Jaguar, he finished sixth in his class at the 1959 12 Hours of Sebring.
 After switching to a larger engine in his Porsche in 1963, Underwood won his third F-Production National Championship.

-Lake Underwood raced in Class F (F-Production or FP), in SCCA, factory Jaguars, Jaguar D-Types, and Costin Lister Jaguars for Briggs Swift Cunningham II, Porsche 356s, Porsche 550 spyders, and on the Cunningham Team in Porsche 904s and Porsche 906s.
+Underwood raced in Class F (F-Production or FP), in SCCA, factory Jaguars, Jaguar D-Types, and Costin Lister Jaguars for Briggs Swift Cunningham II, Porsche 356s, Porsche 550 spyders, and on the Cunningham Team in Porsche 904s and Porsche 906s.